 DAY 11 MEET THE HADZABE TRIBE

-Morning options include a visit to the Hadzabe and Iraqw tribes, indigenous ethic groups and among the last hunter-gatherers left on earth, or relaxing at Kitela.
+Morning options include a visit to the Hadzabe and Datoga tribes, indigenous ethnic groups and among the last hunter-gatherers left on earth, or relaxing at Kitela.
 After lunch drive to Kilimanjaro Airport for departure.
 For those taking late flights, an early dinner can be ordered at RIVERTREES COUNTRY INN.